RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>19</sup> Thy righteousness also, O God, [is] very high, who hast done great things: O God, who [is] like unto thee!
 <sup>20</sup> [Thou], which hast shewed me great and sore troubles, shalt quicken me again, and shalt bring me up again from the depths of the earth.
 <sup>21</sup> Thou shalt increase my greatness, and comfort me on every side.
-<sup>22</sup> I will also praise thee with the psaltery , [even] thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel.
+<sup>22</sup> I will also praise thee with the psaltery, [even] thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel.
 <sup>23</sup> My lips shall greatly rejoice when I sing unto thee; and my soul, which thou hast redeemed.
 <sup>24</sup> My tongue also shall talk of thy righteousness all the day long: for they are confounded, for they are brought unto shame, that seek my hurt.
 ## Chapter 72